You may ask these common questions if you've just found out you have genital herpes. Find some answers below.

 Genital herpes can be painful, inconvenient, and upsetting, but it's not considered a life-threatening condition.
 Even so, it may increase the risk of getting HIV, the virus that causes AIDS, because the sores are prime spots for HIV to get into the body.
 What's more, being infected with HIV and the herpes virus may make both diseases worse.

-A pregnant woman can pass genital herpes on to her baby, so it's particularly serious during pregnancy.
+A pregnant woman can pass genital herpes on to their baby, so it's particularly serious during pregnancy.
 If you get infected near the end of pregnancy, the risk is highest.
 At least 30% and as many as 50% of newly infected pregnant women give the virus to their babies.
 For moms who were infected long before delivery, the risk is much lower.
 Less than 1% of babies born to mothers with an older genital herpes infection get the virus.
 Also, doctors usually will perform a cesarean section (C-section) if a woman is having an outbreak at the time of delivery.

 How often will I have symptoms of genital herpes?